Individual Personal Property

 Aircraft are appraised using the VREF guide, AeroCrafter or The Trade-A-Plane; homebuilt aircraft are appraised using the Information or Kit Assembled Aircraft to report a more accurate description of the aircraft.
 In order to arrive at a fair market value, the owner of an aircraft should report the condition and engine hours since last overhauled.
 (The condition includes the interior and exterior).
 If engine hours are reported, they are appraised using the Aircraft Valuation Worksheet.

-If aircraft, including hot air balloons, are a 1969 model or older, taxpayers may request an exemption.
+If aircraft, including hot air balloons, are 30 years or older, taxpayers may request an exemption.
 If an aircraft is used strictly for business, a request for exemption may be filed.
 Exemption request forms may be requested by calling 660-9250, or send us an email.

 In order to get a fair market value, owners of hot air balloons should report the total number of air time hours, the size designation or cubic feet of the envelope, the original purchase price, and number of burners and fuel tanks.

 Aircraft are assessed on schedule 6A at the rate of 30% of the appraised value.

 Do I report my golf cart?

 Yes, golf carts are assessable; in order to get a fair market value, taxpayers owning golf carts should report the number of wheels, if it is electric or gas, and if it has a sun top or a windshield.

 Golf carts are assessed on schedule 6A at the rate of 30% of the appraised value.

 Yes, almost all watercraft in the state of Kansas are appraised.
 The only exception is sailboards, which were exempted as household goods in 1999.

 If you register your boat in Sedgwick County with the Wildlife and Parks Department but you store the boat in a different county, you will need to notify both counties to avoid being taxed twice for the same boat.